inian/inian-blog/content/blog/if-i-could-go-back-in-time/index.md

   Now that you have gone through one concrete manifestation of the different possibilities, you might realize that the weights you had given to certain factors might need some tweaking.

-  _I didn't not invest in the startup, but I am regretting passing up on the opportunity more than I thought I would._
+  _I didn't invest in the startup, but I am regretting passing up on the opportunity more than I thought I would._

 - What factors I had not even considered before?